meine-stadt-transparent/meine-stadt-transparent/docs/Customization.md

  * `CALENDAR_HIDE_WEEKENDS`: Whether the week and month view of the calendar should include weekends.
 Defaults to true.
  * `CALENDAR_MIN_TIME` and `CALENDAR_MAX_TIME`: In the day view, only this part of the day is shown.
 Defaults to "08:00:00" and "21:00:00".
  * `CSP_EXTRA_SCRIPT` and `CSP_EXTRA_IMG`: Add values to the script src and image src csp directive, e.g. for loading matomo scripts.
- * `ELASTICSEARCH_INDEX`: The name of the elasticsearch index used bei Meine Stadt Transparent.
-Defaults to "meine_stadt_transparent_documents"
+ * `ELASTICSEARCH_PREFIX`: The elasticsearch indices used by Meine Stadt Transparent will be prefixed by this.
+Defaults to "meine-stadt-transparent"
  * `MINIO_PREFIX`: All minio bucket names will be prefixed with this string.
 Default to "meine-stadt-transparent-"
   * `CUSTOM_IMPORT_HOOKS`: Used to hook up your own code with the default importer.
 See the readme for usage details.
  * `EMAIL_FROM` and `EMAIL_FROM_NAME`: Sender address and name for notifications.
 Defaults to `info@REAL_HOST` and `SITE_NAME`